Okinawa Churaumi Aquarium: The Shark Research Lab

+The Deep Sea

+Most of the deep-sea organisms at the Okinawa Churaumi Aquarium were collected from depths greater than 300 m around Okinawa.
+Because many deep-sea species are undiscovered, rare species, including new species and species recorded for the first time, are often exhibited, and the actual deep-sea environment observed by the ROV is reproduced.

+In 2017, ROV surveys were conducted in the waters near Okinawa at a depth of around 200 m.
+A total of 20 species of deep-sea invertebrates were collected and nine species, including Holothuria dura, were displayed.

+In the same year, also discovered areas with high densities of Lyrocteis imperatoris and Saracrinus nobilis, which are considered difficult to capture and keep in captivity.
+Especially for Lyrocteis imperatoris, succeeded in keeping them for more than one year, and bred individuals were kept and The breeding individuals were also exhibited.

+The aquarium has succeeded for the first time in captive breeding of salamander sharks, which live at depths of around 600 m in the seas around Japan.
+They are oviparous, and the eggs were echogenically examined regularly for 18 months until they hatched.
+The aquarium also saw sharks give birth in 2014 and 2017.

 Okichan Theater and Dolphin Lagoon

 Near the aquarium is the Dolphin Show Stadium, called the Okichan Theater, where viewers can touch the animals and watch the show's performance for free.
 There is also a dolphin contact facility called Dolphin Lagoon, which houses several species of dolphin.
-The Indo-Pacific bottlenose dolphin named Okichan has been owned since the opening of the Okinawa Ocean Expo Aquarium and has been bred for 45 years as of 2020.
+The Indo-Pacific bottlenose dolphin named Okichan has been owned since the opening of the Okinawa Ocean Expo Aquarium and has been bred for 48 years as of 2024.

 In 2003, the bottlenose dolphin named Fuji's caudal fin was 75% necrotic and had to be resected.
 The aquarium collaborated with Bridgestone to develop the world's first artificial caudal fin to attach to Fuji.
 Fuji died of infectious hepatitis in 2014 at an estimated age of 45.

-Other activities
+Other facility

-There is a manatee exhibition featuring manatees given to the aquarium by the Mexican government and a sea turtle exhibition.
+There is a manatee pool and a sea turtle pool, Both are free and open to the public.
 A spawning ground dedicated to sea turtles is set up in the exhibition facility.

-West Indian manatees have also given birth in the facility.
+Spawning are observed every year on the spawning grounds.
+The sea turtle pool was the first in the world to successfully breed the third generation of Hawksbill sea turtles in captivity.
+In 2022, a research paper on sexual maturity in Loggerhead sea turtles was published in the Herpetological Review, published by the Society for the Study of Amphibians and Reptiles.

+West Indian manatees were first exhibited in 1978 when the Mexican government gave two of them to the aquarium, and two new ones were sent in 1997.
+Manatees have given birth in the past 1990, 2001, and 2021, and a male manatee named "Yucatan" had a total of 6 times Involved in childbirth with several females until his death in 2019 at age 42.